 Key Note Speakers: Richard Swedberg, Cornell University and Angelika Poferl Technische Universität Dortmund

-Organizers: ESA Research Network on Social Theory in collaboration with the Department of sociology, University of Copenhagen, the Centre for Political, Anthropological and Social Theory, Faculty of the Social Sciences, University of Copenhagen (Mikael Carleheden) and Hubert Knoblauch, Technical University of Berlin.
+Organisers: ESA Research Network on Social Theory in collaboration with the Department of Sociology, University of Copenhagen, the Centre for Political, Anthropological and Social Theory, Faculty of the Social Sciences, University of Copenhagen (Mikael Carleheden) and Hubert Knoblauch, Technical University of Berlin.